niclas-timm/laravel-nextjs-starter/README.md

 With traditional Single Page Applications like create-react-app, a common problem is „page flashing“ when trying to redirect a visitor.
 For example, an authenticated user should be immediately redirected to another page if she tries to access the login route.
 However, a traditional React app would for a short time still render the login view, as the authentication checks would only be conducted after the first component mount.

 This comes to an end with Server Side Rendering (SSR) and this Starter Kit.
 Before rendering a view, the authentication status of a user is checked and a redirect conducted before the „old“ view is rendered, if necessary.
 Try it out yourself!
 Log in and then try to access `/user/login` again.
 Watch the Url bar!
-Before anything is rendered to the page you will be redirected the the user home page.
+Before anything is rendered to the page you will be redirected the user home page.

 ### How it works